ines-sanluis/skin-spot/README.md

 # skin-spot
-The main objective of this project was to develop a framework of support for the clinical diagnosis of melanoma canker.
-More specifically, the project does not develop the necessary infrastructure to provide the doctor with a web application capable of diagnosing pelvic cancer, employing Artificial Intelligence techniques for the automatic analysis of dermatoscopic imaging.
+The main objective of this project was to develop a tool to support the clinical diagnosis of melanoma cancer.
+More specifically, the project implements the necessary infrastructure to provide the doctor with a web application capable of diagnosing melanoma cancer, employing Artificial Intelligence techniques for the automatic analysis of dermatoscopic imaging.